nbonfire/python-sdk-samples/README.md

             python3 affvisionpy-sample.py -d <path/to/data/directory> -n <num_of_faces_to_detect> -v </path/to/video/file>

-            When a video file is provided as an input, a csv file is written with the metrics.
-By default the csv file will be named as the name of the video file.
+            A csv file is written with the metrics.
+By default the csv file will be named "default.csv".

-            When a webcam is used as an input, the script displays real-time metrics on the screen.
+            The script displays real-time metrics on the screen for both video and webcam options.

             To get the output metrics in a file of your choice, give the name of the file with -f on the command line.

             To get the output video, use the option -o along with the output file name.

-5. When a video file is provided as an input, a csv file is written with the metrics.
-By default the csv file will be named as the name of the video file in the same directory.
+5. For both video and webcam options, a csv file is written with the metrics.
+By default the csv file will be named "default.csv".

 6. When a webcam is used as an input, the script displays real-time metrics on the screen.